-8. Collaboration Agreement and Stock Purchase Agreement with BMS
+8. Collaboration Agreement and Stock Purchase Agreement with Bristol-Myers Squibb

-In January 2019, the Company entered into the Bristol-Myers Squibb ("BMS") Collaboration Agreement with Celgene Corporation, which was acquired by BMS in November 2019, whereby the Company will carry out initial research and development activities with the goal of identifying and developing drug candidates for certain cancer types.
-Concurrent with execution of the BMS Collaboration Agreement, the Company entered into a stock purchase agreement with BMS, which resulted in the issuance of 14,545,450 shares of Series A-1 Preferred Stock (the "Stock Purchase Agreement").
+In January 2019, the Company entered into the Bristol-Myers Squibb Collaboration Agreement with Celgene Corporation, which was acquired by Bristol-Myers Squibb in November 2019, whereby the Company will carry out initial research and development activities with the goal of identifying and developing drug candidates for certain cancer types.
+Concurrent with execution of the Bristol-Myers Squibb Collaboration Agreement, the Company entered into a stock purchase agreement with Bristol-Myers Squibb, which resulted in the issuance of 14,545,450 shares of Series A-1 Preferred Stock (the "Stock Purchase Agreement").
+In connection with the Company's initial public offering ("IPO"), the series A-1 preferred stock converted into common stock.